Ohio Marijuana/THC OVIs

 Per Se Marijuana OVI’s

-While you may not feel impaired from marijuana, if you test over the state's limit for THC (tetrahydrocannabinol), you may still find yourself charged with an OVI.
-Ohio establishes what are referred to as per se OVIs.
-These occur when someone is operating a vehicle, the police have probable cause to arrest for an OVI, and the person takes a chemical drug test—either by blood or urine—with results indicating that they are over the limit for THC.
-The problem is that proof of impairment requires only probable cause to believe that the person is driving while impaired, which is a much lower standard than proof beyond a reasonable doubt.
+While you may not feel impaired from marijuana, you can still be charged with an OVI if you test over the state's limit for THC (tetrahydrocannabinol).
+Ohio recognizes these as per se OVIs.
+A per se OVI occurs when a person is operating a vehicle, the police have probable cause to arrest for an OVI, and a chemical test (by blood or urine) shows a THC concentration over the legal limit.
+The concern is the gap between the standards: to arrest you and require that test, an officer needs only probable cause to believe you were impaired, which is a much lower standard than the proof beyond a reasonable doubt required to convict.
+Once the test comes back over the per se limit, the state can obtain a conviction without ever having to prove that you were actually impaired.

 Another issue is that a drug test for marijuana may detect either THC itself or a THC metabolite.
 While THC is not detectable for a lengthy time after consumption, a THC metabolite may be present in blood samples for days and in urine samples for weeks.
 Metabolites are byproducts of marijuana that have been broken down in the person’s system.
 The metabolite most commonly tested for is THC-COOH, known as Carboxy THC, which may remain in a person’s system for weeks after use.